0x0zAgency/TinySVG/README.md

 # TinySVG-JS
-A SVG Transpiler designed for Web3.
+A SVG Transpiler designed for Web3 by Llydia Cross

-## Written by Llydia Cross 2021
+## Signed The 0x0zAgency Development Team

 TinySVG is a SVG transpiler which aims to cut the size of most SVGs in half and also provide more safety over SVG.
 You can also use it to make new SVG art using the various create methods.